-Psychological first aid is a psychosocial support activity.
+PFA is a psychosocial support activity.
 Psychosocial support refers to the actions that address both the emotional and social needs of individuals, with the aim of helping people use their resources and enhancing positive coping.
-Psychological first aid can be a stand-alone intervention in a crisis situation, or a component in a psychosocial support programme that includes other activities.
+PFA can stand alone in a crisis situation, or a component and a psychosocial support programme that includes other activities.

-Although PFA is a psychosocial support activity, the use of PFA skills and knowledge is not restricted to psychosocial responses or programmes.
-All Red Cross Red Crescent staff and volunteers can use their PFA skills and knowledge in other aspects of their work and in their personal lives.
+Although PFA is uses in psychosocial support activities, the use of PFA skills and knowledge is not restricted to psychosocial responses or programmes.
+All Red Cross Red Crescent staff and volunteers should learn PFA skills and knowledge to use in other aspects of their work and in their personal lives.

 Volunteers and staff can use their PFA skills in different contexts such as responding in national disaster or conflict situations, working in programmes that address social challenges, or responding to other crisis situations such as violent attacks, fire and other human-made disaster (traffic accidents, aviation disasters, explosions at factories and mines etc.).
 All first aid responders should be able to provide PFA, as emotional and practical support is essential in providing effective first aid assistance.